npiesco/absurder-sql/examples/vite-app/README.md

-# Vite + DataSync Example with Multi-Tab Support
+# Vite + AbsurderSQL Example with Multi-Tab Support

-This example demonstrates using `sqlite-indexeddb-rs` in a Vite development environment with **comprehensive multi-tab coordination**.
+This example demonstrates using `absurder-sql` in a Vite development environment with **comprehensive multi-tab coordination**.

 ## Setup